cdapio/cdap/cdap-docs/developers-manual/source/testing/testing.rst

     PipelineConfigurable.class.getPackage().getName(),
     "org.apache.avro.mapred", "org.apache.avro", "org.apache.avro.generic");

-The first argument is the id of the artifact, the second is the application class, and the rest are packages that should be included in the ``Export-Packages`` manifest attribute bundled in the JAR.
+The first argument is the id of the artifact; the second is the application class; and the remainder of the arguments are packages that should be included in the ``Export-Packages`` manifest attribute bundled in the JAR.
 The framework will trace the dependencies of the specified application class to create a JAR with those dependencies.
 This will mimic what happens when you actually build your application JAR.